 The Company has fixed and variable interest rate borrowings denominated in currencies other than the functional currency of the borrowing subsidiaries.
 As a result, the Company is exposed to fluctuations in the currency of the borrowing against the subsidiaries' functional currency.
-The Company uses derivatives to manage these exposures and designates these derivatives as fair value hedges of foreign exchange risk.
-Approximately \$ 19 million, \$ 16 million and \$ 5 million of the components were excluded from the assessment of effectiveness and are included in Accumulated OCI at March 31, 2023, December 31, 2022 and March 31, 2022, respectively.
+The Company uses derivatives to manage these exposures and designates these derivatives as fair value hedges of foreign currency exchange risk.
+Approximately \$19 million \$10 million, \$16 million and \$5 million \$6 million of the components were excluded from the assessment of effectiveness and are included in Accumulated OCI at March 31, 2023 June 30, 2023, December 31, 2022 and March 31, 2022 June 30, 2022, respectively.